 In addition to a general performance boost which will support the latest applications and programs, there are some great new features and enhancements coming to Google phones when the OS finally launches.
 From better battery power to custom notifications, this is Android as you have never seen it before.
 Here is our pick of the 8 best features Android O will offer.

 Tired of closing down videos in order to check your messages or visit another app?
 Android users have been demanding the picture-in-picture feature for many years.
 It is already offered for iPhone users, and many laptops have the same ability – yet Android phones have been slow to adapt.
-Google’s video streaming service YouTube now works well inside other applications, so you can enjoy your favourite show or song while browsing on your mobile.
+Google’s video streaming service YouTube now works well inside other applications, so you can enjoy your favorite show or song while browsing on your mobile.

 This is a simple update, but a very welcome one for those people who struggle to remember details and passwords.
 The same autofill feature which remembers your passwords and other common data in your browser is now available for your mobile.
 Of course, you get full control over security and can opt out of the autofill memory feature if preferred.